My Old Dutch (song): Background

+Chevalier, however, claimed that his wife's face reminded him of the clock face of a Dutch clock.

 As with many music hall songs, the lyrics dealt with poverty and sex differences.
 When introducing the song, Chevalier would enter dressed as an elderly Cockney man with his elderly partner.
 They would head towards a workhouse, whereupon the porter would separate them under the sex segregation rules.
 Chevalier's character would cry out in refusal, "you can't do this to us; we've been together for forty years!"
 The porter and woman then exited the stage, and Chevalier would begin the song.

 Reception

 Henry Chance Newton described the song as a "famous domestic monologue".
 Laura Ormiston Chant commented that the song outlined "the finest sentiments of the human heart [...] in a language understood by the people".
 Lewis Carroll said that the song influenced public taste "towards refinement and purity".